Murray-9658/micr_475/hmk/hmk_06/hmk_06.md

 Various theme functions are also used to make this plot as terrible as possible

-`gg_save` is used to save the file type/name, set pixel density, and dimensions of image.

 ``` r
 ggplot(bad_plot_df, aes(x="Color", y="Cost", fill=Cost)) +
   geom_bar(stat="identity", width=1, color="light green") +